 The new values are A=4, D=21, and E=84.
 Notice the value of E changed automatically as a result of the change to A and D. This is an important concept in NodeBrain.
-When you assert that E==A\D, you didn't just assign E the current value of A\D (45), you defined a formula for computing E.
+When you assert that E==AD, you didn't just assign E the current value of AD (45), you also defined a formula for computing E. It is the same formula as that used by the cell "named" AD, for which E is currently an alias.

-1.6 Conditions
+1.7 Condition

-A condition is an expression that returns a value of True, False, or Unknown.
-As said earlier, all values other than False (0) and Unknown map to True (1) when interpreted as a condition.
-This means all cell expressions may be used as a condition.
+A condition is a cell for which the value is reduced to True, False, or Unknown.
+All values other than False (!) and Unknown (?) map to True when interpreted as a condition.
+This means any cell may be used as a condition or an operand within a condition.

-Two groups of operators are used for conditions: relational operators (=, >, >=, <, <=,and <>) and Boolean operators (&, |,and !).
-The words "and", "or", and "not" may be used as well.
+Some operators are designed specifically for use in conditions.
+Examples include relational operators (=, >, >=, <, <=,and <>) and trinary logic operators (&, |,and !).
+The words "and" and "or" may be used as alternatives to & and | respectively.